Day 5: Puente la Reina to Estella

 It was as if the landscape very slowly passed us by than we it.
 Sometimes it seemed as if we became a part of the landscape. – Conrad Rudolph

 TIP (Camino Gear): I am so grateful I brought two pairs of hiking shoes.
-Pilgrims usually walk in hiking boots in the non-summer months, and then carry a pair of trekking sandals or tennis shoes.
+Pilgrims usually walk in hiking boots in the non-summer months and then carry a pair of trekking sandals or tennis shoes.
 I chose to bring Tevas as my second pair of shoes.
-They also serve as double duty in the shower; thus I didn’t have to bring additional flip flops.
-Plus, the Tevas allow my feet to breath and do not rub against my heal.
+They also serve as a double duty in the shower; thus I didn’t have to bring additional flip-flops.
+Plus, the Tevas allow my feet to breathe and do not rub against my heel.

 Our monastery, Padres Repardores, contains a very large main room lined with long tables and benches.
-This communal room hosted pilgrim gatherings, card games and laughter last night.
-This morning we join the hubbub, while many eat breakfast and say good bye.
+This communal room hosted pilgrim gatherings, card games, and laughter last night.
+This morning we join the hubbub, while many eat breakfast and say goodbye.

 At sunrise we cross the Puente la Reina Romanesque bridge we explored the day before.
 We then follow the Camino arrows and signs through the beautiful Spanish countryside.
-We walk by endless farmland, and feel the Camino spirit from the locals.
+We walk by endless farmland and feel the Camino spirit from the locals.
 One villager installed a pilgrim weather vane on top of their house.

-Marilee and I stick together, but take our own time walking ahead or behind, to think and be inspired by our own music on our iPhones or by our own thoughts.
+Marilee and I stick together but take our own time walking ahead or behind, to think and be inspired by our own music on our iPhones or by our own thoughts.
 We pass and are passed by many familiar pilgrims, and stop a few times to break and catch our breath or snack.
 Even though we may walk in silence together, or walk separately from others, I now understand we are one on the Camino.

-We continue to enjoy the scenery, and about half way in our journey we come across a modern day aqueduct.
+We continue to enjoy the scenery, and about halfway in our journey, we come across a modern-day aqueduct.
 I stood under it in amazement, realizing the same technology to transport water thousands of years ago is still being used today.
-We then stop for a short break on a beautiful, medieval stone bridge arched over the rio Saldo, while Jamie & Tom from CA pass by shouting, “Buen Camino!”
+We then stop for a short break on a beautiful, medieval stone bridge arched over the Rio Saldo, while Jamie & Tom from CA pass by shouting, “Buen Camino!”

 Our journey continues through a few more country villages, along Roman roads, and through a few tunnels lined with interesting graffiti crafted by locals and pilgrims.
-There is no rush, so I make sure to stop, look and soak in their talent and artistry.
+There is no rush, so I make sure to stop, look, and soak in their talent and artistry.

 My Teva backup plan seems to be working out great; however, the lack of arch support quickly makes me tired.
 I am so thankful to see the first signs of Estella at the end of the day.

 We determine which hotel we want to stay in and search for the main square.
 Unfortunately, we get completely lost.
 Funny how we lose all navigation skills when a Camino arrow or sign isn’t present.
 I eventually get the courage and approach a local, pointed out the name of the square we were searching for in my guidebook, and he kindly escorts us to the plaza.

 Tummies full and feeling slightly buzzed from the spirits, we say our goodbyes.
-Unfortunately the ladies are staying in Estella for a few days of rest.
+Unfortunately, the ladies are staying in Estella for a few days of rest.
 We make sure to exchange contact details and hope to meet again on the Way.

 I feel a little sadness in my heart as I head back to the hotel.
 Each day new bonds are made, but because everyone walks their “own” Camino, we must sadly part and go our own way.
 In these moments, I feel a bit of …loss.
-I look to God and a thought comes to me – if He brought that person or those people into my life, others will cross my path tomorrow.
+I look to God and a thought comes to me – if He brought that person or those people into my life, others like them will surely cross my path tomorrow.
 I just need to keep the faith, keep my eyes on Him, and continue to move forward.
 Continue to walk “my” Camino.